As activist Stan Swamy’s heath worsens, civil society members call for bail, specialised treatment

 The Peoples Union for Democratic Rights said it was “beyond comprehension” why an activist with multiple ailments was being “compelled to suffer in this manner at his age on charges that are yet to stand scrutiny in court”.

-The organisation urged the Bombay High Court’s chief justice to intervene in the matter and provide relief to Swamy at the earliest.
 “We believe an octogenarian ought not to be punished with incarceration that is inhuman and unnecessary,” the statement said.

 Also read: